 Having an understanding of the basics of how the statistics work is also worth an evening crunching numbers.
 The more statistical variation you have in your results, the more replicates you will need in your study to achieve statistical significance.
 This shows the significance of homogeneous samples.

 Our recommendation to save you some grey hairs

-For your feed additive to succeed in an actual vitro efficacy trial, our strong suggestion is investing in preliminary trials to close the knowledge of how your additive will perform in different feed matrices.
-Once you have the exhausted what different outcomes might come out of the study, you will be a lot wiser.
+For your feed additive to succeed in an actual in vitro efficacy trial, our strong suggestion is to invest in preliminary trials to close the knowledge of how your additive will perform in different feed matrices.
+Once you have exhausted what different outcomes might come out of the study, you will be a lot wiser.
 And in the end, you’ll have saved time and money not going through the same trials again.